GraphQL API

 It is possible to encode simple AND and OR conditions for a single parameter.

-FHIR allows to encode the following type of conditions for a single parameter:
+FHIR allows to encode of the following type of conditions for a single parameter:

 (A OR B OR ...)
 AND (C OR D OR ...)
 AND ...

-In GraphQL API <parameter>_list parameter represents AND condition.
+In GraphQL API the <parameter>_list parameter represents AND condition.

-E.g. PatientList(name_list: ["James", "Mary"]) searches for patients which have both names: James and Mary.
+E.g. PatientList(name_list: ["James", "Mary"]) searches for patients who have both names: James and Mary.

 Comma represents OR condition.

-E.g. PatientList(name: "James,Mary") searches for patients which have either name James or Mary
+E.g. PatientList(name: "James,Mary") searches for patients who have either the name James or Mary

 You can use both conditions at the same time.

-E.g. PatientList(name_list: ["James,Mary", "Robert,Patricia"]) searches for patients which have name James or Mary and name Robert or Patricia.
+E.g. PatientList(name_list: ["James,Mary", "Robert,Patricia"]) searches for patients who have name James or Mary and name Robert or Patricia.

 Search total

-Aidbox generates special field total_ which contains total count of matching result.
+Aidbox generates a special field total_ that contains the total count of the matching result.
 When you use this field, Aidbox can make a query to calculate total, which can be slow (depending on data).

 Example